 If your home is older, you might run into rusty water originating in your pipes.
 Try turning on

 three to four cold water faucets full blast for about 15 minutes.
 If your water isn’t running clear at this point, wait a half-hour, and try the process again.
-If that fails to solve the problem, you may want to talk to an experienced plumber about your options for replacing pipes within your home.
+If that fails to solve the problem, you may want to talk to a professional drain cleaner about your options for replacing pipes within your home.

 If both hot and cold turn brown suddenly, it’s probably not a problem originating at your house.